 The decision-making ability of an older adult may be influenced by the natural process of cognitive aging, capacity, and psychosocial factors.
-Following this workshop, helping professionals will have enhanced ability to provide functional assessments of older persons by receiving training in the use of three evidence-based assessments Subtle cognitive declines in executhat inform decisional capacity. tive function, episodic memory, and literacy occur even among persons without dementia (Boyle et al., 2013).
+Following this workshop, helping professionals will have enhanced ability to provide functional assessments of older persons by receiving training in the use of three evidence-based assessments that inform decisional capacity.
+Subtle cognitive declines in executive function, episodic memory, and literacy occur even among persons without dementia (Boyle et al., 2013).
 As a result, normal agerelated changes in decision-making capacity can increase one's risk for financial exploitation.
 The Institute of Medicine (2015) indicates that cognitive aging may lead to the potential for financial fraud and abuse and poor consumer decision-making, among other factors. study of 6,159 older persons (Dong et al., 2014), age 65 and over, Linda K. Stone, FSA, Society of Actuaries & WISER Senior Fellow found that participants with greater cognitive decline had an in- Workers today have a great deal of responsibility for planning their creased risk of elder mistreatment.
-Because diminished decisionfinancial exploitation (Spreng et al., 2016), understanding the many factors relevant to decision-making ability is imperative to reducing the risk of abuse and exploitation, while maintaining and promoting autonomy among older persons.
+Because diminished decisionmaking ability can lead to an increased risk for abuse, particularly today's retirees are also are spending more time in retirement than financial exploitation (Spreng et al., 2016), understanding the many factors relevant to decision-making ability is imperative to reducing the risk of abuse and exploitation, while maintaining and promoting autonomy among older persons.
 Part I will review and enhance the participants understanding of values related to serving older and dependent persons, often key in complicated cases involving questions of decision-making ability.
 Key terms will be explained, such as: executive function, cognition, and financial literacy.
 Part II will introduce and train on three evidence-based assessment tools that can inform our risk assessments and our overall ability to provide quality service to these clients that depend on us.